-- Install the rubber damper and rear sprocket carrier in the rear wheel. - Place the rear wheel in the swingarm and bring the brake disc on the brake caliper into contact.

-- Push the rear wheel forward as far as possible and lay the chain on the rear sprocket. - Install the wheel spindle, the chain adjusters and the nut.
+- Install the rubber damper and rear sprocket carrier in the rear wheel. - Place the rear wheel in the swingarm and bring the brake disc on the brake caliper into contact. - Push the rear wheel forward as far as possible and lay the chain on the rear sprocket. - Mount the wheel spindle, chain adjusters and nuts.